Trace Maps on Rigid Stein Spaces: Introduction

 \subsection{Acknowledgements}

 This article is based on the author's Ph.D.\ thesis \cite{Mal23} written under the supervision of Otmar Venjakob and we thank him for his advice and many helpful discussions.
-We also thank Katharina Hübner for her valuable remarks on \cite{Mal23} and for her careful reading of this manuscript.
+We thank Katharina Hübner for her valuable remarks on \cite{Mal23} and for her careful reading of this manuscript.
+We are also grateful to Peter Schneider, who showed interest in the genesis of \cite{Mal23} and was helpful with several questions.
 Finally, Section \ref{sec bosch} has resulted from an email correspondence with Werner Lütkebohmert and we thank him for his valuable input.
 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.